volkamerlab/volkamerlab_org/content/blog/opencadd-klifs-joss.md

 Read more about all OpenCADD-KLIFS features in our [JOSS publication]() and our [OpenCADD-KLIFS documentation](https://opencadd.readthedocs.io/en/latest/databases_klifs.html).

 This Python package was developed in the Volkamer Lab by {{< person "dominique.sydow" >}}, {{< person "jaime.rodriguez" >}}, and {{< person "andrea.volkamer" >}}.
-Special thanks to Albert Kooistra for his work on the KLIFS database and his support with question we encountered during the developement of OpenCADD-KLIFS.
+Special thanks to Albert Kooistra for his work on the KLIFS database and his support with questions we encountered during the developement of OpenCADD-KLIFS.